 Features I Haven’t Tried Yet

-I am a little disappointed with the description on the device webpage.
-It claims “Fully Optimized State: Advanced support” and community strength beta, but most of the content is similar to other devices.
-For example, the Volla Phone shows a lower percentage of working features but the same community strength rating—yet I would still recommend it as a better device for end users.
+I’m a bit disappointed by how the Fairphone 5 is described on its device page.
+It claims “Fully Optimized State: Advanced support” and rates the community strength as beta, but most of the content looks almost identical to other devices.
+For example, the Volla Phone shows a lower percentage of working features yet has the same community strength rating — and I would still consider it a better choice for end users.

-Overall, the metrics don’t fully reflect the port’s real quality.
-For instance, the feature list marks the camera as working, but the camera driver integration is unreliable in practice.
-Similarly, sudden reboots and other quirks aren’t represented at all.
+Overall, the displayed metrics don’t fully capture the real quality of the port.
+For instance, the feature list marks the camera as working, but in practice, the camera driver integration is still unreliable.
+Likewise, issues such as unexpected reboots and other stability quirks aren’t represented anywhere in these summaries.